-• STUDENT NAME
+STUDENT NAME

 Students are entered for examinations using their legal names.
+The legal name that we hold for you is shown on the parent portal of Arbor under the "Student Profile" page.
 This name will appear on your GCSE / GCE certificates.
 If the name on the certificate does not match the birth certificate / passport, this could cause problems when applying for college, university or employment.